 Further detail on the performance of the individual managers can be found in their individual reports on pages 19-29.
-All of the managers have provided an investment commentary, which provides further detail on their performance over the past year, their engagement with the companies in which they invest, and their outlook going forward.
+All of the managers have proper in their commentary, which provides further detail on their performance over the past year, their engagement with the companies in which they invest, and their outlook going forward.